jouwenlu/OS/README.md

 # Penn OS

+*Note: This is a copy of the original repository we worked on, which has a different repository owner.
+Thus, there are no additional branches and commits.*

 Written by Jio Jeong (`jiojeong`), Reifon Chiu (`rechiu`), Rowena Lu (`jouwenlu`), and Sumukh Govindaraju (`sumig`).

 ### Usage Instructions